toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/02-reference.md

 self | [Link](#/definitions/LinkDTO) | URL of the current resource.
 Cannot be provided in create requests.
 Cannot be changed via partial (PATCH) or full overlay (PUT) updates. parentRatePlan | [Link](#/definitions/LinkDTO) | URL of the parent Rate Plan, from which this Rate Plan derives its rate and availability.
 Optional, only returned if a rate plan is derived from a parent via a rate plan linkage rule.
 Cannot be provided in create requests.
 Cannot be changed via partial (PATCH) or full overlay (PUT) updates. derivedRatePlans | Array[[Link](#/definitions/LinkDTO)] | List of URLs that point to the derived Rate Plans.
 These Rate Plans have their rates and availability derived from this Rate Plan.
 Optional, only returned if a rate plan is being derived by children rate plans via rate plan linkage rules.
 Cannot be provided in create requests.
+Cannot be changed via partial (PATCH) or full overlay (PUT) updates. depositPolicy | [Link](#/definitions/LinkDTO) | URL of the property deposit policy.
+Cannot be provided in create requests.
 Cannot be changed via partial (PATCH) or full overlay (PUT) updates.

 <a name="/definitions/LinkDTO"></a>